 Within another 10 minutes or so I was crossing a delightful high meadow in a basin below Huron’s north flank at around 12,300ft with a ¼ mile of level terrain.
 Here is a view down to it.
 Along this section I passed a few early risers who were on their way down.
 I could also see a few people ahead of me on their way up.
 I reckoned I was still at least an hour from the top.

 There then was a steep grassy pitch of 100ft or out of the basin (the photo above is taken from the top of this).
 For most of the next 1,000ft up to the ridge between Huron Peak and a subsidiary summit (Brown’s Peak) there were a series of sweeping switchbacks over steep open grassy ground.
-During this section a strong and cool breeze sprung up requiring another layer to be put on.
+During this section a strong and cool breeze sprung up.
+I had to put another layer on.
 But the final section to the ridge line was rocky which gave an indication of what was to come – a fine rocky and narrow ridge.
 I was now at 13,450ft.

 Here is the route towards Brown’s Peak.